wpswings/points-and-rewards-for-woocommerce/readme.txt

 2. **Customer's Earned Points Log Table** - After Earn/Redeem points by the customer log will be listed here
 3. **Share Referral Link Using Social Media** - Customers can also share the referral link on social sites as well.
 4. **Customized Text** - The admin can modify/add the text according to the need.
 It will get displayed on the My Account > Points page
-5. **Redeem Points On Cart Page** - Customer can redeem their points on the cart page and get the discount
+5. **Redeem Points On Cart Page** - Customer can redeem their points on the cart page and get a discount
 6. **Redeem Points On Checkout Page** - Customer can also redeem their points on the cart page
 7. **Earn Points Per Currency Setting** - Allow customers to earn on every currency spent
 8. **Points Table** - Admin can Add/Subtract/View customer's points from here